PoisotLab/ms_metaweb_perspectives/README.md

 species (through phylogenetic relatedness or similarity of functional traits) to make a reliable inference decreases; this would likely be indicated by large confidence intervals during estimation of the values in the low-rank space, or by non-overlapping trait distributions in the known and unknown species.
+Alternatively a metaweb is too large (taxonomically), then the resulting embeddings would have interactions relative to taxonomic groups that not present in the new location, resulting in the potential under or over estimation of the strength of new predicted interactions.
 The lack of well documented metawebs is currently preventing the development of more concrete guidelines.
-The question of phylogenetic relatedness and dispersal is notably true if the metaweb is assembled in an area with mostly endemic species (*i.e.* potentially limited phylogenetic/species overlap), and as with every predictive algorithm, there is room for the application of our best ecological judgement.
+The question of phylogenetic relatedness and dispersal is notably true if the metaweb is assembled in an area with mostly endemic species (*e.g.* a system that has undergone recent radiation and might not have an analogous system with which to draw knowledge from), and as with every predictive algorithm, there is room for the application of our best ecological judgement.

 The second series of problems relate to determining which area should be used to infer the new metaweb in, as this determines the species pool that must be used.